 Look at Medium’s Alexa Ranking – it ranks at 223 globally and 142 in the United States.

 On Medium you will be submitting your content to an active community.
 Plus, you can repurpose your article and write a smaller version on Medium with links redirecting to your official blog.

 6. Collaborate with other brands

 You can only have a limited outreach, so why not collaborate with other brands to target their audience as well?

 Check out how one brand is partnering with other on Twitter:

 When you collaborate with other brands, it helps you double your outreach.

-Similarly, you can collaborate with like-minded brands using podcasts, webinars, social media content and more.
+Similarly, you can collaborate with like-minded brands using online podcasts, webinars, social media content and more.

 These are some of the most effective, not to say proven Content Marketing tips.
 Make sure that the content is working for you as hard as possible through content syndication.